We all know how hard it is to get through a day when we’ve had a bad night of sleep.

 Deep breathing, yoga, and meditation are just a few examples of relaxation techniques that can reduce sleeplessness.

-CPAP machines have proven to be an effective treatment for those with sleep apnea and have led to deeper sleep and fewer health-related problems.
+CPAP machines have proven to be an effective treatment for those with

 Many individuals who suffer from insomnia benefit from cognitive behavioral therapy to help them change habits and alter the way they think about sleep.

 Therapy helps individuals develop healthier thought patterns that often lead to better sleep.